Codex tools: Log in

 This article is part of a series on WordPress Optimization

-Plugins like W3 Total Cache or WP Super Cache can be easily installed and will cache your WordPress posts and pages as static files.
+Plugins like W3 Total Cache (step by step installation) or WP Super Cache can be easily installed and will cache your WordPress posts and pages as static files.
 These static files are then served to users, reducing the processing load on the server.
 This can improve performance several hundred times over for fairly static pages.

 If your posts/pages have a lot of dynamic content configuring caching can be more complex.
 Search for "WordPress cache plugin" for more info.